PALEO PROTEIN TRUFFLES (TM) & DIETING CAVEMEN

 If you want my opinion on paleo diets in general, I think they’re a step in the right direction.
 The food they advocate is all wholesome, nutrition-dense – and delicious!
 The popularity of paleo diets has also been good because it’s helped do away with a lot of misconceptions surrounding specific foods.
 Bacon, grass-fed butter, and coconut, for example, have gone from being largely vilified to being downright glorified in popular discourse largely thanks to paleo dieters who consume these foods aplenty for the nuutrition and metabolic benefits they pack.

 What bugs me about the paleo diet though, is the intransigent and overly dogmatic nature of a lot of the arguments put forward to back it.
 The romanticized representation of ‘the caveman’ and the simplification of our dietary history bugs me because it’s fundamentally flawed and ignores any and all data that point towards a different (and way more complicated) story – check out the Ted talk I uploaded at the end of this post.
-I spoke about this all at length on episode two of the temporarily-defunct Kapowcast.
 I just personally don’t think there’s anything wrong with (well-sourced) dairy or legumes if you’re not sensitive to them.
 I don’t have a problem with a lot of grains either.
 I’m actually quite a fan of the gluten-free ones like quinoa, amaranth, rice, and gluten-free oats.
 And I certainly don’t think there’s anything wrong with most protein powders.
 It all boils down to education – to knowing how to choose nutritious food, to being able to discern what your body likes from what it doesn’t, to eating what makes you feel and perform best, and to saying no to empty calories – not necessarily always but most of the time.
 The rest is all a bunch of ideological bla bla bla, in my most humble of opinions.
 Anyways, back to these Protein Truffles (TM).
 I made them using a ‘paleo’ protein powder.

-1/2 cup of ‘Aztec vanilla’ Paleo Pro (see Note 1 below for subs and a discount code)
+1/2 cup of vanilla paleo protein (see Note 1 below for subs and a discount code)

 2 tablespoons coconut flour